jarekratajski/yamandel/README.md

  time of asm calculations:2895857

+ On `AMD Ryzen Threadripper 2950X 16-Core Processor` (linux running as guest on vmware).

 I have analyzed what gcc is producing and  realized that although it is using SSE and AVX instructions it almost only uses scalar operations (no real vectorization).
 This is disappointment.
 Maybe I did sth wrong (yet another switch?).